Thamizhjaisankar-git/amazon-clone/README.md

 - 🛒 **Shopping Cart** – Add, remove, and update items in the cart.
 - ❤️ **Wishlist** – Save products for later purchase.
 - 🔍 **Search Functionality** – Quickly find products by name or category.
-- 📱 **Responsive Design** – Works seamlessly across desktop, tablet, and mobile.
+- 📱 **Responsive Design** – Works seamlessly across desktop, tablet and mobile.
 - ⚡ **Fast Performance** – Optimized for smooth and scalable interactions.